mk-fg/reliable-discord-client-irc-daemon/README.rst

 - Only user mentions are translated into discord tags (if enabled and with some quirks, see below) - not channels, roles or emojis.

 - No support for sending attachments or embeds of any kind - use WebUI for that, not IRC.

   Discord automatically annotates links though, so posting images is as simple as that.

-- No discord-specific actions beyond all kinds of reading and sending messages to existing channels are supported - i.e. no creating new channels on discord, managing roles, bans, timeouts, etc - use proper discord bots for that.
+- No discord-specific actions beyond all kinds of reading and sending messages to existing channels are supported - i.e. no creating accounts or channels on discord, managing roles, bans, timeouts, etc - use WebUI, Harmony_ or proper discord bots.

 - Does not track user presence (online, offline, afk, playing game, etc) at all.